e1miran/Now-Playing-Serato/README.md

 2. Once a new playlist session is started, Serato will automatically open your web browser to your Live Playlist. __IMPORTANT:__ You will need to select "Edit Details" on the Live Playlist webpage and change your playlist to "Public", or else the __Now Playing__ app will not be able to retrieve any song data.
 The webpage does not need to remain open.
 So you can close it once you ensure that the playlist has been made public.

 3. Start the __Now Playing__ app.
 The app can be controlled and configured by accessing the menu from the icon in the Windows system tray or Mac menu bar.

-### IMPORTANT For macOS Sierra and Mojave users
-Mojave users may encounter that the app will not open on the initial execution even after allowing it permission in the system security settings.
-This is not a direct issue with the app, instead it's due to an Apple security measure for unsigned apps called [App Translocation](https://lapcatsoftware.com/articles/app-translocation.html).
-Before attempting to execute the app for the first time, you may follow one of these solutions:

-1. Simply move the app from its current directory to a different directory.
-Then move it back.

-2. Open Terminal and type: ```sudo xattr -r -d com.apple.quarantine /path/to/MyApp.app``` (replace with the correct path).